MolotovCherry/Native-Memory-Scripter/book/src/mem/Vmt_new.md

 ```

 ### Parameters
-- `vtable: int` - the address where teh vtable is located.
+- `vtable: int` - the address where the vtable is located.

 ### Return Value